erlerobot/erle_gitbook_python/functions/built-in_functions.md

 'E'
 ```

-The àbs`function returns the absolute value of a number, let's see an example:
+The `abs`function returns the absolute value of a number, let's see an example:
 ```
 >>> def distance_from_zero(arg):
 ...     print abs(arg)